 One of the most distinctive learning experiences for GSSM students is student participation in a mentored research experience.
 Most students spend six weeks during the summer following their junior year conducting research under the mentorship of a professional researcher at a university, field station, government facility, or industry partner.
 All students, with the support of their GSSM faculty research advisor, complete a graded research portfolio to communicate their research experience and results.
-Students present their research presentations at both the GSSM Annual Research Colloquium and the South Carolina Junior Academy of Science.
+Students present their research presentations at the GSSM Annual Research Colloquium.